-The surname Desall was first found in Auvergne, a historic province in south-central France where this distinguished family held a family seat
+The surname Desall was first found in Auvergne, a historic province in south-central France where this distinguished family held a

 at Montservier, Pélussieu, and Puygermand, and were also members of the aristocracy of that region.

 The main line of the family at Pélussieu were elevated to the nobility as the Comtes de Pélussieu and the Marquis de Rochemaure.
 Another line seated at Auvergne emerged as the Marquis de la Sallé.
 Junior lines of this family settled in Brittany, Poitou, Bourgogne, Provence, and Languedoc.